ucsb-cs48-s20/project-s2-t3-slack-bot/team/LEARNING.md

 # Current Familiarity
-* no team members have a good understanding of any of the Next.js necessary tech
+ * No team members have a good understanding of any of the Next.js necessary tech
- * team members have a light understanding of JS and general software dev (no one needs their hand held while learning)
+ * Team members have a light understanding of JS and general software dev (no one needs their hand held while learning)

 # Proposals to Learn Necessary Skills
  * Week 3: All team members go over necessary tech for Next.js to have a familiarity with it, then tweak as necessary and focus on: